lioarce01/agentic-context-toolkit/docs/research/paper-summary.md

 # Research Summary

-ACT implements the **Agentic Context Engineering** approach described in the accompanying research paper.
+ACET implements the **Agentic Context Engineering** approach described in the accompanying research paper.
 The high-level goals:

 - Capture reusable context deltas (insights, heuristics, policies) from LLM interactions.
 - Score and rank deltas based on similarity, recency, usage, and risk.